Measuring the giant radio galaxy length distribution with the LoTSS: Sample compilation and properties

 \subsection{Host galaxy identification}

 We also used the Pan-STARRS and SDSS maps for the identification of host galaxies.
 We collected host redshifts from the SDSS DR12 \citep{Alam12015} and \textit{Gaia} \citep{GaiaCollaboration12016} DR3 \citep{GaiaCollaboration12021} through automated \textit{VizieR} queries, from the Galaxy List for the Advanced Detector Era (GLADE) 2.4 \citep{Dalya12018}, and from the DESI DR9 photometric redshift catalogue \citep{Zou12022}.
 If redshifts from multiple sources were available, we favoured SDSS over GLADE data, GLADE over \textit{Gaia} data, and \textit{Gaia} over DESI data.
-Similarly, we only adopted photometric redshifts if spectroscopic ones were not available.\\ For a small subset of RGs, a definite host galaxy could not be established beyond reasonable doubt, but a \emph{set} of candidates \emph{containing} the host galaxy could.
-In these cases, the lowest-redshift candidate provides a lower bound to the RG's projected proper length.\footnote{This is true as long as all candidates have a redshift below that of the angular diameter distance maximum --- $z = 1.59$ for the cosmology adopted.} If this lower bound exceeds $l_\mathrm{p,GRG} = 0.7\ \mathrm{Mpc}$, then the \emph{actual} projected proper length certainly does so too, and the RG can be classified as a GRG --- despite persisting uncertainty concerning the identity of the host galaxy.
+Similarly, we only adopted photometric redshifts if spectroscopic ones were not available.

+For a small subset of RGs, a definite host galaxy could not be established beyond reasonable doubt, but a set of candidates containing the host galaxy could.
+In these cases, the lowest-redshift candidate provides a lower bound to the RG's projected proper length.\footnote{This is true as long as all candidates have a redshift below that of the angular diameter distance maximum: $z = 1.59$ for the cosmology adopted.} If this lower bound exceeds $l_\mathrm{p,GRG} = 0.7\ \mathrm{Mpc}$, then the actual projected proper length certainly does so too, and the RG can be classified as a GRG --- despite persisting uncertainty concerning the identity of the host galaxy.